endless-snowfall/leetcode/src/leetcode/problems/problem00047/README.md

 # Notes:
   - Code and approach are very non-intuitive.
-  - Wraps recursive calls inside a loop but leverages a boolean array to control the iterations.
+  - Wraps recursive calls inside a loop but leverages a boolean array to control the iterations and avoid duplicate permutation prefixes.